Sthopeless/semantic-release-image/README.md

 docker run --rm -ti -v .:/source -e GITHUB_TOKEN=YOUR-TOKEN-HERE jaredreisinger/semantic-release --dry-run
 ```

 (with _your_ token in place of `YOUR-TOKEN-HERE`, of course)... and you should see the regular dry-run output from semantic-release.
-Depending on the plugins your `.releaserc` specifies, you may need other environment variable defined.
+Depending on the plugins your `.releaserc` specifies, you may need other environment variables defined.

 #### In a CI/CD pipeline